robot5000-design/ms2/documentation/final-testing.md

     Procedure:
     1. Click Feedback Form.
     - Expected Result: A modal should display with a feedback form containing 3 inputs;
     name, email & textarea input.
-Two buttons; Dismiss & Send Feedback. _Pass_
+Two buttons; Dismiss & Send Feedback.
     2. Click Dismiss.
-    - Expected Result: Modal should disappear. _Pass_
+    - Expected Result: Modal should disappear.
     3. Click Send.
     - Expected Result: Name, Email and text should be required entries.
-Check all three. _Pass_
+Check all three.
     3. Verify email input validates format.
 Try entering an address without the @ symbol.
-    - Expected Result: Pop-down message that email entry must be in correct basic format. _Pass_
+    - Expected Result: Pop-down message that email entry must be in correct basic format.
     4. Enter valid entries and press Send Feedback.
-    - Expected Result: Displays a message modal confirming either success or failure. _Pass_
+    - Expected Result: Displays a message modal confirming either success or failure.
     5. Confirm delivery of emailjs emails.
     - Expected Result: Two emails are sent.
-One to admin and one to user. _Pass_
+One to admin and one to user.

 - TC07